Hearlex/NameToExistingPicture/README.md

 # NameToExistingPicture
-Attempt at selecting images often connected to specific names with neural networks
+Attempt at selecting images often connected to specific names with neural networks This was a project by Dániel Egyed and Alex Armand Hegedüs

 ## Detailed description
 Let's say we have 'David'.
 David is a name that many different person can have and they all look mostly different.
 But what if we were searching for an avarage of those people.
 Could we find a picture for someone named David?